cdornan/hs/new.md

-# Towards a New Haskell Environment
+# Towards a Common Haskell Development Environment

 One of [the projects](https://haskell.foundation/projects/) we have been pursuing at the Haskell foundation is a unified installer.
 Hitherto things have been a little fragmented when it comes to